 Call Our Orange County Child Custody Attorneys Today!

 If you’re fighting custody battles, you need an experienced attorney on your side who will help you achieve your desired outcome.
-The Orange County child custody lawyers at Moshtael Family Law Orange County have over 135 years of combined experience helping families with their legal cases.
+The Orange County child custody lawyers at Moshtael Family Law Orange County have over over 130 years of combined experience helping families with their legal cases.
 Our team is devoted exclusively to family law, and our skilled attorneys are always ready to help you get the results you need.

 Call our Orange County child custody lawyers today at (714) 909-2561 to schedule an appointment!